akodali1/Data-to-decision-class/README.md

 ## From Data to decisions

 ##### About : Hi Visitors, I am Akhil Kodali.
-Currently a graduate student in University of Nebraska at Omaha.
-Now working on data science projects.
+Currently a graduate student in University of Nebraska at Omaha working on data science projects.
 ![UNO](https://images.app.goo.gl/S1KNsRpzvTcuRLd47)